jenkinsci/jenkinsfile-runner/docs/developer/CLASSLOADING.md

 # Implementation Note

-Jenkinsfile Runner uses the unit test harness to embed Jenkins in a command line tool, then execute a pipeline inside.
+Jenkinsfile Runner embeds Jenkins in a command line tool, then execute a pipeline inside.
 In order to allow users to choose Jenkins version as well as plugins, it creates a classloader hierarchy and different portion of the code runs in different classloader.